solidarychain/solidarychain-development-monorepo/NOTES.md

 @solidary-network/server-graphql: src/participant/participant.service.ts(23,75): error TS2339: Property 'get' does not exist on type 'ConvectorControllerClient<ConvectorController<any>>'.
 @solidary-network/server-graphql: src/participant/participant.service.ts(35,105): error TS2339: Property 'getAll' does not exist on type 'ConvectorControllerClient<ConvectorController<any>>'.
 @solidary-network/server-graphql: 20:58:05 - Found 4 errors.
 Watching for file changes.
-# fix build cc's and start server
+# fix build cc's and start server, USED TO WHEN package can find other package like can't find @solidary-network/common-cc or can't find a new type added to package like ChaincodeEvent
 $ npx lerna run build --scope @solidary-network/person-cc --stream
 $ npx lerna run build --scope @solidary-network/participant-cc --stream
 $ npx lerna run start:debug --scope @solidary-network/server-graphql --stream